matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.31.40 Inject Components](Components/00.31.40.jpg)

 But it turns out you can actually work around this fairly easily.
 I need to, instead of defining that route handler function statically, I need to provide a constructor function to build that function.
-Here I've called it make handler.
+Here I've called it make-handler.
 And I've added an extra little piece of middleware that wraps that function in something that's just going to associate a component into the call chain.
-In this case, I'm assuming it's a ring request, and I'm going to associate a component called Web app into that request.
+In this case, I'm assuming it's a ring request, and I'm going to associate a component called web-app into that request.

 ![00.32.13 Inject Components - build slide](Components/00.32.13

-So this make handler function, I'll call it when I'm starting up the application to build up the handler function dynamically.
-And, at that point, it can close over a Web app component that I've constructed.
+So this make-handler function, I'll call it when I'm starting up the application to build up the handler function dynamically.
+And, at that point, it can close over a web-app component that I've constructed.

 ![00.32.28 Web Server Comp.](Components/00.32.28.jpg)